elenamurgia/elenamurgia/README.md

 # 👋 Hi, I’m Elena

 ## About Me
-- 👀 I have just completed the Northcoders bootcamp
+🚀 I have completed the **Northcoders full-stack bootcamp** and the **Firebrand Java bootcamp**.
+🎓 I’m currently doing the **CFGdegree in Python**, expanding my skills in backend development and software engineering.
+💻 I recently completed a **project for art enthusiasts**, a web application built with JavaScript, Firebase, React, HTML, CSS and Bootstrap.
-- 💻 I’m currently working on my project NC News, a full stack application similar to Reddit where users can read articles, leave comments, vote for articles and comments and upload new articles.
+🛠️ I’m currently improving **NC News**, a full-stack web application similar to Reddit, where users can read articles, leave comments, vote for articles and comments and upload new articles.
-- 🎓 Passionate about learning and continuously improving my skills in web development and software engineering.

 ## Interests
-- I’m deeply interested in frontend and backend development, and I'm enthusiastic about learning new technologies and frameworks.
+💡 I'm particularly interested in frontend and backend development and love working with **JavaScript, React, Node.js and Python**.
+📌 I'm currently learning Java and expanding my expertise in software engineering.
-- I’m looking to collaborate on open-source projects, particularly those involving Java, Python, JavaScript, React, Node.js, and Express.
+🌍 I’m open to collaborating on open-source projects, especially those involving Java, Python, JavaScript and React.

 ## Get in Touch
-- 📫 How to reach me: https://www.linkedin.com/in/elena-m-169068278/
+📫 You can reach me on LinkedIn: [Elena Murgia](https://www.linkedin.com/in/elena-m-169068278/)

 <!---
 elenamurgia/elenamurgia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.